 Getting Started on Your Kitchen Remodel

-Sometimes there’s only one incentive behind starting the kitchen remodel process: maybe your family can’t fit around the breakfast table anymore, or you need two ovens but there’s no space for another, or your kitchen is simply outdated and ugly.
+Sometimes there’s only one incentive behind starting a kitchen remodel.
+Maybe your family can’t fit around the breakfast table anymore.
+Or you need two ovens but there’s no space for another.
+Or your kitchen is simply outdated and ugly.

-Sometimes there are a lot of little things that add up to the need for a total kitchen renovation: you don’t like the color of your cabinets, the cabinet doors are sagging on their hinges, or you have no storage space.
+Sometimes there are a lot of little things that add up to the need for a total kitchen remodel.
+You don’t like the color of your cabinets, the cabinet doors are sagging on their hinges, or you have no storage space.